tzing/secrets.env/docs/addon/teleport.rst

 Teleport uses short-lived certificates to authenticate users and services - including the secret manager.

-By adding the prefix ``teleport+`` to the type field in the provider configuration, the integration automatically retrieves the certificate from Teleport and applies the TLS configuration.
+By adding the prefix ``teleport+`` to the type field in the provider configuration, the addon automatically retrieves the certificate from Teleport and applies the TLS configuration.

 Example
 +++++++